 As we are an independent practice, we only recommend Landscapers that are known to us and have high construction ability.
-If they are not known to us, we will visit them on their latest project to make sure the quality of their work is just that, the best quality.
+If they are not known to us, we will visit them on their latest project to confirm their quality of their work.

 They must be able to demonstrate they have the right experience and the right machinery to do the job.
 They must also be prepared to call upon colleagues in the specialised sectors such as Electricians and Engineers should the project demand it.

 Without saying, they must also be able to construct the garden on time and on budget.

 Designing a garden is not just about artistry flair, but a place of physical structures.

 Each structure must follow building regulations.
 It must also be built for the structure's intention.

 That is where our experience comes in.
 With over 25 years in the landscaping arena, we understand that a pergola must be made of tanalised timber and sufficiently large enough to withstand the elements.
 A patio must be laid on a solid bed of mortar and foundation, or it will move.

 Our practice’s philosophy is based on the knowledge that we must listen to interpret your ideas and desires into reality.